Minnesota LIVING WITH HEART FAILURE® Questionnaire (MLHFQ)

 The United States Food and Drug Administration (FDA) has approved the Minnesota Living with Heart Failure Questionnaire as Medical Device Development Tool (MDDT) for use in controlled clinical trials designed to test superiority or non-inferiority of medical devices in support of regulatory submissions.
 The patient-reported outcomes can be used to determine whether a treatment for heart failure is effective for improving patients’ quality of life by reducing the adverse impact of heart failure.

 A license from the University of Minnesota is required to use MLHFQ for any purpose.
 Purchase the license that best matches your intended use.
-Questionnaire and supporting materials available for download after online completion of license agreement and payment of fee.
+Questionnaire (version 3) and supporting materials available for download after online completion of license agreement and payment of fee.